 A whopping 92% of restaurant diners who are fully vaccinated say they’ll stick to ordering online with similar if not increased frequency as they did during the pandemic.
 Meanwhile, a mere 8% say they’ll return to their pre-pandemic dine-in habits.

 For owners and operators eying ways to boost restaurant sales, these stats suggest digital ordering capabilities will be critical for restaurants- even after vaccines are readily available and adopted.

-And offering a branded online ordering experience is a great way to capture online orders while also building a direct relationship with your customers.
+According to the National Restaurant Association, 64% of delivery customers want to order directly from restaurants.
+Offering a branded online ordering experience to your customers is also a great way to build a direct relationship with your customers.

 That's why we made Grubhub Direct, a commission-free platform designed to help you reach loyal diners and build your online brand

 With Grubhub Direct, you can drive customers to your very own online ordering website, customized just for your Restaurant, and build stronger customer relationships using detailed customer data and loyalty tools.
 In addition, restaurants receive access to a full suite of technology solutions, at no extra cost, including:

 - Customer relationship management (CRM)

 - Management portal

 Open a Virtual Restaurant

 Euromonitor International’s market research firm estimates the virtual restaurant market will hit a massive $1 trillion by 2030.
 So, what is a virtual restaurant, and why have they become so popular?